1) Why did we call it Gateway Marina?

 3) Where is Gateway Marina Burnett Heads located?

-Gateway Marina Burnett Heads will be located at 67 Harbour Esplanade, Burnett Heads, Queensland, Australia.
+The Gateway Burnett Heads will be located at 67 Harbour Esplanade, Burnett Heads, Queensland, Australia.
 The development will be situated at the mouth of the Burnett River, on the shore of the Burnett Heads Boat Harbour.
 It is a 15 minute drive from Bundaberg and its regional airport which offers direct daily flights through Qantas and Virgin to and from Brisbane and Cairns.
 It is a 4.5 hour drive north of Brisbane.

 4) When will the first berths be available?